Gumiho: Transmission of the Chinese Daji(The most famous nine-tailed fox) Legend to Joseon

 In Korea, several place names are thought to have derived from the name Dal-gi.
-Near Juwangsan (literally “King Juwang Mountain”), several toponyms include the name Dal-gi, among which Dal-gi Falls and the Dal-gi Mineral Spring are the most notable.
+Near Juwangsan (literally "King Juwang Mountain"), several toponyms include the name Dal-gi, among which Dal-gi Falls and the Dal-gi Mineral Spring are the most notable.

-According to Korean legends, “King Zhou” (Juwang, 주왕) of Juwangsan was a king who came from the Tang dynasty.
-He is therefore not the same figure as King Zhou of the Shang dynasty, Dal-gi’s husband in Chinese mythology.The toponym “Dal-gi” is also believed to have originated during the Joseon dynasty, when the Dal-gi Mineral Spring was first discovered.
+According to Korean legends, "King Zhou" (Juwang, 주왕) of Juwangsan was a king who came from the Tang dynasty.
+He is therefore not the same figure as King Zhou of the Shang dynasty, Dal-gi's husband in Chinese mythology.The toponym "Dal-gi" is also believed to have originated during the Joseon dynasty, when the Dal-gi Mineral Spring was first discovered.
 According to local tradition, the sound of the bubbling water was said to resemble the crowing of a rooster — dak in Korean — which sounded similar to Dal-gi.
-For this reason, the place was named “Dal-gi.”
+For this reason, the place was named "Dal-gi."
 Historical records indicate that the name is unrelated to the Korean pronunciation of Daji (妲己) from Chinese mythology.

-However, the fact that several place names containing “Dal-gi” (interpreted as Juwang’s wife) are located within Juwangsan (“King Zhou’s Mountain,” referring to Dal-gi’s husband) is considered by many to be more than a coincidence.
+However, the fact that several place names containing "Dal-gi" (interpreted as Juwang's wife) are located within Juwangsan ("King Zhou's Mountain," referring to Dal-gi's husband) is considered by many to be more than a coincidence.
 As a result, many Koreans associate the local toponyms with the characters from Investiture of the Gods.

+Fox spirit as general under the "barbarian king"

+Because the Chinese characters for "barbarian" hu (胡) and "fox" hu (狐) are homophones, several scholars have argued that in Chinese cultural history the image of the ethnic Other was at times projected onto the fox.
+A similar phonetic overlap exists in Korean, where the Sino-Korean reading ho refers both to foreign tribes (胡) and to the fox (狐).
+As a result, this conceptual association also appears to have shaped certain Joseon-period narratives.

+This idea is reflected in late Joseon–period literary works set during the Yuan and Ming dynasties, in which the king of foreign tribes—referred to as Ho-wang (Korean: 호왕; Hanja: 胡王)—is frequently linked to fox spirits.
+In these tales, Ho-wang is not merely symbolically associated with foxes: he commands formidable fox-spirit generals who fight on his behalf.

+Within the broader corpus of Joseon war tales (gundam soseol), which commonly adopt the Central Plains under the Yuan and Ming as their temporal and spatial backdrop, the protagonists' armies repeatedly confront Ho-wang and his retinue of supernatural commanders.
+Among these supernatural retainers, fox-spirit generals feature prominently, reinforcing the literary convention that equates foreign adversaries with powerful fox entities.